QCpython/.github/profile/README.md

-# QCpython

-QCpython is a community-driven organization dedicated to the development and promotion of the open-source Python library for quantum computing, QCpy.
+QCpython is the community-driven organization dedicated to the development and promotion of the open-source Python library for quantum computing, QCpy.

 ## QCpy